bkmgit/JUBE/docs/glossar.rst

           * ``cycle``: reevaluation in each cycle, but not at the begin of a new step (number of workpackages will stay unchanged)
           * ``always``: reevaluation in each step and cycle

       * ``duplicate`` is optional and of relevance, if there are more than one parameter definitions with the same name within one parameterset.
-This ``duplicate`` option has higher priority than the ``duplicte`` option of the parameterset. ``duplicate`` must contain one of the following four options:
+This ``duplicate`` option has higher priority than the ``duplicate`` option of the parameterset. ``duplicate`` must contain one of the following four options:

         * ``none`` (default): The ``duplicate`` option of the parameterset is prioritized
         * ``replace``: Parameters with the same name are overwritten